xiangjunn/tp/docs/UserGuide.md

 **![Event Icon](images/demo-screenshots/eventIcon.png)** | Linked Events
 **![Tag Icon](images/demo-screenshots/tagIcon.png)** | Tag

-*The bookmark icon is only visible when the contact has been marked.
+*The bookmark icon is only visible if the contact has been marked.
 _See also: [Marking a contact](#marking-a-contact-cmark)_

 ### Icons in Event List

 ![Event Card](images/demo-screenshots/eventCard.png)
-You will always find these 2 information of each contact displayed in SoConnect Event List:
+You will always find these 2 information of each event displayed in SoConnect Event List:
 1. Event Index
 2. Event Name